neilgogogo/digital_musicology/README.md

 ○ You could already have a look into datasets suitable for you project

-We are going to use Beethoven’s midi data to do the data analysis.
+We are going to use Beethoven’s midi data to do the data analysis http://www.kunstderfuge.com/beethoven.htm.